+I have a strict EMAIL INTERVIEW POLICY.
 Giving interviews by email (in a “Question and Answer” format) is the best way for me to keep a record.
-On numerous occasions, published stories with quotes attributed to me either misquoted or misrepresented what I said.
+On several occasions, stories with quotes attributed to me misquoted or misrepresented what I said.

 (2) If the topic you are inquiring about is beyond my area of expertise, I will let you know, and if I know of another expert, I will include that person’s name.

 (3) If your inquiry is about a vague or trivial connection between certain topics that are unrelated to Industrial-Organizational (I-O) Psychology, Talent Development, or Learning & Development then you will not hear back from me.
 I know this is strict, but I get too many emails about trivial or nonsensical topics.

 Finally, I sometimes post the email interview, with comments or modifications (which I will note), on WorkPlacePsychology.Net.